Exploring the Allure of Serpentine Stone: Colors, Properties, and Spiritual Significance

 2. Lizardite: Lizardite is a low-temperature serpentine mineral that forms under conditions of lower heat.
 It typically has a platy or scaly structure and is known for its greenish yellow color and lizard-like patterns, which give it its name.

-3. Chrysotile: Chrysotile is the serpentine mineral known for its fibrous appearance.
+3. Chrysotile: Chrysotile is a serpentine mineral known for its fibrous appearance.
 It is the most common type of asbestos and has been used in various industrial applications.
+Serpentine is found in two aggregate structures: leafy serpentine (leafy antigorite) and fibrous serpentine (fibrous chrysotile).

 When it comes to the serpentine composition, the group of stones is classified as silicate minerals.
 The main structural difference involves the presence of specific metals, as different versions will feature other metals.